 Were we even supposed to be there?
 Are visitors invited?
 It didn’t look that way – but we went anyway.
 A friendly policeman who had just impounded our car highly recommended we drive onwards to see the Tuzluca Salt Mines (once we’d un-impounded the car, of course) and we’re grateful for that – we saw a salt mine in action, and it all felt a bit James Bond.
 Actually, let’s say we shouldn’t have been there; we wandered into a place of work…but no one said anything to us; what are you gonna do?

 Point F – Kars & Ani:

-The main reason for us straying so far northwards was to visit the ruins at Ani, slightly west of Kars.
+The main reason for us straying so far northwards was to visit the ruins at Ani, slightly west of the city of Kars.
 Ani has been a long time ambition, too – and one we had decided would have to be for another visit to the east.
 It’s too far from Patnos we thought…but then we didn’t know we were doing a road trip.
-Wow, bonus and a half! – a ridiculous amount of photos from there.
+Wow, bonus and a half!
+A ridiculous amount of photos from there.

 Kars to Patnos:

-Hmm, wish we could remember.
-Maybe our friend can, before we link to this future blog post.
-It involved a mountain climb, back down the mountain again, another (unintended) night in Iğdır and then a drive back to Patnos in the morning – well, have a look at the map.
-It’s one of two roads – I just remember driving and arriving in Patnos a few hours later…
+Hmm, wish we could remember our route.
+It involved a rather unnerving mountain climb, back down the mountain again, another (unintended) night in Iğdır and then a drive back to Patnos in the morning.